 funds, contact Sharon Hayes, Executive Director at 919-833-6400, ext.
 201 or firstname.lastname@example.org.

 Groups that provide food, education and spiritual nurture are located at Saint Saviour's

 Center.
 Called resident programs, these groups expand the Center's ability to help people across Wake County from a

-Meals on Wheels Congregate dining site where senior citizens receive a healthy noon meal and fellowship, weekdays.
+Meals on Wheels Congregate dining site where senior citizens receive a healthy lunch and fellowship, weekdays.